 Differentiate yourself from the competition

-Getting to second base depends on differentiating your offer from the competitor.
+Getting to second base depends on differentiating your offer from the competition.
 In baseball speak, this is known as “getting speed on base.”
 You’re forcing the prospect to pay more attention to you than the competitor.

 To differentiate yourself, focus on:

-• Developing rapport to build the relationship
+• Developing rapport to build the relationship.

-• Being truthful in all instances, even when it’s difficult
+• Being truthful in all instances, even when it’s difficult.

-• Building credibility by understanding the situation from their perspective
+• Building credibility by understanding the situation from their perspective.

-• Acting as an advisor rather than a salesperson (e.g., offering advice and solutions rather than selling your products or services)
+• Acting as an advisor rather than a salesperson (e.g., offering advice and solutions rather than selling your products or services).

 Quantify the cost of the problem